Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 This work was initiated during my stay at the Institute for Fusion Studies, University of Texas, Austin.
 I am thankful to Professor Swadesh Mahajan for his hospitality and helpful discussions.
 Part of this work was carried out when I held a visiting research appointment at the Eindhoven University of Technology, supported by a grant from The Netherlands Organization for Scientific Research (NWO).
 I am thankful to Professor Gert Jan van Heijst for his hospitality and helpful discussions.
 I am thankful to Professor Eugene Parker for his valuable advice and suggestions.
-I am thankful to Professor Grisha Falkovich for his helpful remarks.
+I am thankful to Professors Grisha Falkovich, Katepalli Sreenivasan and Drs.
+Frank Primini and Peter Weichman for their helpful remarks.
 I am also thankful to Professor Michael Johnson for helpful discussions.